 - Violations of OSHA regulations and other safety standards

 Compensation In a Philadelphia Construction Accident

-If you have suffered an injury on the job, a Philadelphia accident lawyer may be able to help you recover enough compensation to cover all of your financial and emotional hardships through a claim for damages.
+Should I seek legal help after a construction accident?
+Yes!
+If you have suffered an injury on the job, seeking help from a construction accident attorney near you, may be able to help you recover enough compensation to cover all of your financial and emotional hardships through a claim for damages.

 If your accident is only referred to Workman’s Compensation you may get some of your hospital bills paid and some money to keep you afloat while you’re out of work, but you won’t receive money for physical and emotional pain and other hardships placed on your family.
 A civil lawsuit against property owners, project managers, and construction companies can help with so much more.